 For more information contact Gretchen Beck at email@example.com

 Many students on campus have been involved in leadership and service activities that benefit the College and surrounding community.
-In an effort to recognize the valuable contributions of individual students and organizations on campus, Allegheny College holds an annual recognition banquet to celebrate those contributions.
-Guests are nominated by their peers and other members of their community to attend the banquet, and nominees must fill out applications to be considered for the named awards given annually at the banquet.
+In an effort to recognize the valuable contributions of individual students and organizations on campus, Allegheny College holds an annual recognition ceremony to celebrate those contributions.
+Guests are nominated by their peers and other members of their community to attend the ceremony, and nominees must fill out applications to be considered for the named awards given annually at the event.

 The Dean’s Award: Awarded on behalf of the Dean of Students to the upperclass student who best exemplified the tenets of the Leadership Program through significant contribution to the college community.
 This is the student who has demonstrated extraordinary leadership in many areas of campus life.